GiraffeSummer/swarm-quarry-host/README.md

  - unique keys (possible overlapping names)
  - turtle info on dashboard (which turtles are assigned, and which are active)
  - better blacklist options
+ - guide on how to add new quarry